RV Mattress Topper: The Easy Solution For Your Uncomfortable RV Bed!

 But the thing is, a topper is designed to make a mattress more comfortable.

-That said, depending on what material you choose, you can either firm up a mattress or soften it.
+That said, depending on your chosen material, you can either firm up a mattress or soften it.

 You'll likely see ads that say the topper will 'balance softness and support' or some nonsense like that.

-The truth is it's up to you to try out a topper and then decide if you like it or not.
+The truth is it's up to you to try out a topper (if possible) and decide if you like it.

 If you're picky, look for a place that allows you to test the topper for a night or two.